-As AVI not working in DaVinci Resolve can be typically fixed by video transcoding, install this app to get started at once: https://www.videoconverterfactory.com/download/hd-video-converter-pro.exehttps://www.videoconverterfactory.com/download/hd-video-converter-pro.exe
+As the issue can be typically fixed by video transcoding, install this app to get started at once: https://www.videoconverterfactory.com/download/hd-video-converter-pro.exehttps://www.videoconverterfactory.com/download/hd-video-converter-pro.exe

 A: Yes, DaVinci Resolve is a powerful video editing software that supports a wide range of video formats, including AVI.
 Here's an official PDF file that contains a list of what formats are supported by DaVinci Resolve 18.

-As you can see that, AVI is definitely on the list of DaVinci Resolve supported formats.
-Next, we'll explain why DaVinci Resolve won't import your .AVI files.
-Keep reading!
+As you can see that, AVI is definitely on the list.
+But why DaVinci Resolve still refuses to import your .AVI files?
+We'll gather up some common reasons.

 With a wide range of codecs and presets, HD Video Converter Factory Pro offers a quick and simple solution to any format and codec incompatibility issue like DaVinci Resolve AVI import issue.
 Download the app and give it a bash!